LoguNatesan/Shift_Grouping_Java/README.md

 * In order to check 'doesShiftBelongToGroup' accessing only _shift_group_ object is enough because _Shift_ (collection) is stored inside _shift_group_ object.
 * Used HashSet to store the collection of shift objects instead of ArrayList, since it helps JPA & Hibernate to handle DML operations efficiently.

- ## Delpoyment to Production environment,
+ ## Considerations for delpoyment to Production environment,
  * Creating as a Maven(build tool) project will facilitate Dependency Management, Transitive Dependency and minimal configuration.
  * With Many to Many mapping implemented in the application using JPA & Hibernate for Object Relational Mapping(ORM), SpringBoot framework will automatically create tables in H2 database and store datas.